-We will have broad discretion in the use of the net proceeds to us from this offering and the concurrent private placement and may not use them effectively.
+We will have broad discretion in the use of the net proceeds to us from this offering and may not use them effectively.

-We will have broad discretion in the application of the net proceeds to us from this offering and the concurrent private placement, including for any of the purposes described in the section titled "Use of Proceeds," and you will not have the opportunity as part of your investment decision to assess whether the net proceeds are being used appropriately.
-Because of the number and variability of factors that will determine our use of the net proceeds from this offering and the concurrent private placement, our ultimate use may vary substantially from our currently intended use.
+We will have broad discretion in the application of the net proceeds to us from this offering, including for any of the purposes described in the section titled "Use of Proceeds," and you will not have the opportunity as part of your investment decision to assess whether the net proceeds are being used appropriately.
+Because of the number and variability of factors that will determine our use of the net proceeds from this offering, our ultimate use may vary substantially from our currently intended use.
 Investors will need to rely on the judgment of our management with respect to the use of proceeds.
-Pending use, we may invest the net proceeds from this offering and the concurrent private placement in investment-grade, interest-bearing instruments such as money market funds, corporate debt securities, certificates of deposit, commercial paper, and U.S. government and government agency debt securities that may not generate a high yield for our stockholders.
+Pending use, we may invest the net proceeds from this offering in investment-grade, interest-bearing instruments such as money market funds, corporate debt securities, certificates of deposit, commercial paper, and U.S. government and government agency debt securities that may not generate a high yield for our stockholders.
 If we do not use the net proceeds that we receive in this offering effectively, our business, financial condition, results of operations, and prospects could be harmed, and the market price of our common stock could decline.